10 Real Haunted Houses From All Over the United States

 The Sallie House: Atchison, Kansas

 If you’re into ghost hunting shows, you probably already know this famous haunted house.
 This unassuming home in Kansas is rumored to be the dark lair for a demon who takes on the form of a little girl because of a family’s bizarre experiences there.

 In the early ‘90s, new renters Debra and Tony Pickman claimed they saw strange occurrences in the house, including lights flickering, apparitions, possessions, unexplained voices, and strange scratches, marks, and burns on their bodies.
 These occurrences seem to have been the work of a ghost of a young girl, named Sallie.
 Former renters Bobby and Colleen Humbard and their daughter Heather also claimed to have seen or heard Sallie — whom Heather claimed was her imaginary friend.

 But apparently, Sallie isn’t some harmless ghost.
 Theories around her malevolent presence in the house, as well as some evidence of Satanic rituals in the basement, suggest that Sallie is, in fact, a demon disguised as a young girl.

-The house now offers self-guided tours in September and October, as well as guided day tours and special overnight visits, according to the house’s website.
+The house now offers self-guided tours, as well as special overnight visits, according to the house’s website.